demisto/content/Packs/Fortimail/Integrations/Fortimail/README.md

 ### fortimail-ip-pool-list

 ***
 List IP pool profiles.
 IP pools define a range of IP addresses, and can be used in multiple ways: To define source IP addresses used by the FortiMail unit if you want outgoing email to originate from a range of IP addresses.
-To define destination addresses used by the FortiMail unit if you want incoming email to destine to the virtual host on a range of IP addresses. if an name is given, the command will return the information about the wanted IP pool.
+To define destination addresses used by the FortiMail unit if you want incoming email to destine to the virtual host on a range of IP addresses.
+If a name is given, the command will return the information about the specified IP pool.
 Mainly used in the configuration of IP policy.

 #### Base Command